-Woman severely injured in bison attack in Roosevelt Park
+Bison attack visitors in North Dakota and Wyoming national parks

 Park officials reported she was in serious but stable condition after suffering “significant injuries to her abdomen and foot.”

-The woman was taken to a Fargo hospital after being transported by ambulance to a hospital in Dickinson, about 30 miles (48.28 kilometers) east of Painted Canyon, a colorful Badlands vista popular with motorists, where the attack occurred at a trailhead.
+The woman was taken to a Fargo hospital after being transported by ambulance to a hospital in Dickinson, about 30 miles (48.28 kilometers) east of Painted Canyon, a colorful Badlands vista popular with motorists, where she was injured at a trailhead.

 The attack is under investigation; exact details are unknown.
 Park Superintendent Angie Richman did not immediately respond to an email requesting information.